Koluit/hr_testbot/README.md

-# Selenium
+# Selenium Example
-Selenium code example with documented examples..

 ## About The Project
-This project is built to provide a framework for quickly building out test cases for the Workday testing Workday tenants.
+This python code is built to provide a framework for quickly building out test cases for the Workday testing Workday tenants.
+Nothing unique or revolutionary about this code.
+Just wanted to write it down for my own usage.

 ## Usage